When you’re traveling and need a place to stay…

-Cons – You have to be willing to actively manage your listing to net the most profit.
+Cons – It takes time and energy to actively manage your listing to net the most profit.
 A host also has to stay on top of local ordinances pertaining to short term rentals as well as be aware of any tax repercussions.
 The potential for your property to be damaged by guests is real.

-Once you find several properties you like, message the host with any questions or requests you may have.
+- Once you find several properties you like, message the host with any questions or requests you may have.
 The hosts’ responses will often give you an idea of what type of host they’ll be!
 If you’ve decided on a property, it’s available and the pricing is what you’re looking for, then go ahead and request a reservation (or use Instant Booking if it’s available).
-Once the host accepts your request, your credit card will be charged in full by Airbnb (see here for exceptions).
+Once the host accepts your request, your credit card may be charged in full by Airbnb (see here for exceptions).
 You can also opt to split the charge on some reservations.

 Pros and Cons to being an Airbnb Guest:

-Pros – Staying in a home vs a hotel gives you a chance to immerse yourself in a local culture and neighborhood.
-Having kitchen facilities allows you to shop locally if you want and cook your favorite foods without having to eat every meal in restaurants, which is convenient especially if you are staying longer term.
+Pros – Staying in a home vs a hotel allows you to immerse yourself in local culture.
+Having kitchen facilities allows you to shop locally if you want and cook your favorite foods without having to eat every meal in restaurants, which is convenient and cost saving.

-It’s highly likely your average nightly rate will be lower than a comparable hotel.
+Your average nightly rate will usually be lower than a comparable hotel room.

-Cons – The responsibility is on you to select a property and host that will be a good match for you.
+Cons – The responsibility is on you to select a property and host that’s a good match.
 Not all hosts are created equal, some are definitely more hands on than others.
-You can look for hosts who have Super Host designation to get the cream of the crop.
-Amenities such as concierge, cleaning, fitness rooms and pools are likely not in the cards with most rentals.
+Look for hosts who have the Super Host designation to get the cream of the crop.
+Hotel amenities such as concierge, cleaning, fitness rooms and pools are unlikely.
+Use the search function to drill down on must have amenities.

-Do your research and decide if staying in an alternative to a hotel is right for you.
-From personal experience I’ve really enjoyed renting a whole flat especially when traveling alone.
-I love being in a neighborhood and having an immediate connection to contact if needed.
-Having a kitchen allows me to eat the way I want and not have to resort to restaurants.
-Staying in a hosted short term Airbnb rental is a very viable choice when you are relocating, traveling on an extended trip or visiting grandkids or family.
+Staying in a short term Airbnb rental is perfect if you’re relocating, traveling on an extended trip or visiting grandkids or family.
 Why not think about for the next family reunion?
 It’s one of the few ways you all can stay together and feel at home at the same time.